timfischbach/K1-ButtonSerial/README.md

 ## How does it work?
 Most MCUs check their Button Pins for high or low voltage levels (mostly combined with input pullup resistors) to detect button presses.
 I connected an Arduino Uno R3 to the button testpoints of the K1 mainboard to simulate those high and low levels of voltages.
+Interestingly, the Arduino Pin is floating, when defined as Input via pinMode().
+That's ideal for our simulation, so the button gpios of the K1 Board are not exposed to voltages and thus minimizing possible interferrences and damages.
 The reset button triggers when a low voltage is applied (GND) and the boot button triggers at a high voltage.
 The Arduino receives via serial the user input and correspondingly executes certain button combos, to achieve the user interaction on the mainboard remotely.
 ## Wiring